gabrielinaciodemello/generator-gmdotnetrest/README.md

   }
 ]

-In the root of your project
+In the root of your project.
 - yo gmdotnetrest:model "path of your JsonFile"

 Now your new entities can be managed by
  - api/Schools (GET, POST, PUT, DELETE)